-All three tours are available for group booking, and A Bus Ride Round Attercliffe is also open to individuals to book on selected Sundays during the summer months.
+All three tours are available for group bookings, and A Bus Ride Round Attercliffe is also open to individuals to book on selected Sundays during the summer months.

 There are three distinctive tours,–

 A Bus Ride Round Attercliffe looks in detail at the past, present and future environment in the Lower Don Valley, once the heartland of the heavy steel industry, an area that has undergone more change in the past two hundred years than any other part of Sheffield.
 It has obvious appeal to those who remember Attercliffe before the decline of the steelworks in the 1980s, but attracts others who wish to understand the significance of this once vibrant area.
 This Bus Ride takes three hours.

-Sheffield’s Industrial Heritage provides groups of 25-30 with an overview of the history of Sheffield’s industry, with a walking tour of Neepsend and Kelham Island, followed by a Bus Ride into the Lower Don Valley.
+Sheffield’s Industrial Heritage provides groups of 25-30 with an overview of the history of Sheffield’s industry.
+It begins with a walking tour of Neepsend and Kelham Island, followed by a Bus Ride into the Lower Don Valley.
 Lunch and visits are arranged to suit the preferences and budget of each group.
 This Bus Ride takes between five and six hours, including lunch; the Bus Ride alone takes approximately 2½ hours.

 Sheffield’s Architectural Heritage provides groups of 25-30 with an insight into the rich variety of buildings in the city centre and the western suburbs.
 It begins with a walking tour of the city centre, followed by a Bus Ride out to Broomhill, Ranmoor and Norfolk Park.
 Lunch and visits are arranged to suit the preferences and budget of each group.
 This Bus Ride takes between five and six hours, including lunch; the Bus Ride alone takes approximately 2½ hours.